alibaba/opentelemetry-go-auto-instrumentation/docs/how-to-write-tests-for-plugins.md

 Users can add a latest-depth check case by calling `NewLatestDepthTestCase`, the arguments taken by `NewLatestDepthTestCase` are almost the same as `NewGeneralTestCase`.
 You need to additionally specify the dependency name of the plugin and the list of classes that need to do the latest-depth check.

+## Update the world test

+World test is a comprehensive compatibility check designed to ensure that the Go agent correctly matches a wide range of plugin rules.
+It helps prevent missing instrumentation when adding or modifying rules, and ensures the rule system works across different versions of third-party libraries.
+The test verifies integrity by checking whether the number of matched ImportPath values equals the expected count.
+If the counts do not match, all matched paths are logged for debugging.

+Users can update the World test by modifying the `test/world_test.go` and `test/world/main.go` files.
+Add the relevant plugin import path to test/world/main.go, and update the `expectImportCounts` variable in `test/world_test.go`.
+This ensures the completeness of rule matching.